Living Tobacco-Free Services

 Deciding to quit tobacco is an important first step towards better health.
 But quitting for good can be hard without support.

-At Seattle Cancer Care Alliance’s (SCCA) Living Tobacco-Free Services, our experienced tobacco cessation (quitting) counselors first listen to understand the unique challenges you face when it comes to quitting.
+At Fred Hutchinson Cancer Center's Living Tobacco-Free Services, our experienced tobacco cessation (quitting) specialists first listen to understand the unique challenges you face when it comes to quitting.
 Then, we work with you to find the right combination of support and resources you need to achieve your goal.

 We offer a variety of medications proven to help manage nicotine-withdrawal symptoms, as well as tools to manage stress, strategies to break the tobacco habit and information that can help you quit.

 We can meet with you in person or remotely, whichever you prefer.
-This service is provided at no charge to all current SCCA patients, caregivers and family members.
+This service is provided to all current Fred Hutch patients, caregivers and family members.

 Frequently Asked Questions (FAQs)